Looking down at a pair of white feet. There is a pair of running leggings on the legs. The feet are on tarmac and ready for trying barefoot running.

 • Don’t forget to take some pictures!
 Let me know how you get on if you give it a try!

-12 thoughts on “Trying Barefoot Running”
+12 thoughts on “Trying Barefoot Running For The First Time”

 1. First of all, I just wanted to say I only recently found your blog and I think it’s such a cool idea!
 I think so many people would benefit from trying new things like you do it’s such an inspiration.
 This sounds really interesting I’m not a runner myself but this was a very cool perspective thanks for sharing!